Time-periodic flows of electrons and holes in semiconductor devices: Drift-diffusion model

 The second and third equalities mean that the currents vanish, and therefore their results do not cover physically important situations that semiconductor devices are used in integrated circuits.

-For general boundary data, a stationary solution was constructed by Gr\"oger \cite{Gr} (see also \cite{Ga1,T.S.80}).
-We remark that the currents of the stationary solution are flowing.
-Physical and mathematical observations indicate that the stationary problem of \eqref{ddeq} has multiple solutions in general (for instance, see \cite{R87,S89a,S89b}).
-One of natural situations for the uniqueness is that small currents flow in the semiconductor devices.
-In \cite{KS2}, the authors proved the uniqueness of stationary solutions in this situation, but its stability remains an open question.
-A reason why the stability of stationary solutions was shown only for the special state \er{noflow} is that the uniform-in-time estimate of solutions of \er{ddeq} has not been obtained for general boundary data.
-The main purposes of this paper are to derive the uniform-in-time estimate of solutions of \er{ddeq}, and to analyze the asymptotic behavior for general boundary data which allow electrons and holes to be flowing at the asymptotic state.

-In this direction, few mathematical results were reported after the research \cite{GG86}.
-Fang and Ito \cite{FI1,FI2,FI3} derived the uniform-in-time estimate in the case $b=g=0$, and then constructed a compact attractor.
-We remark that the relation between the attractor and stationary solutions was not clarified.
-In this paper, we first extend their result on the uniform-in-time estimate to the case $b\geq 0$ and $g\neq 0$.
+For general time-independent boundary data, Gr\"oger \cite{Gr} constructed a stationary solution in which the current is flowing (see also \cite{Ga1,T.S.80}).
+Of course, it is of great interest to study its stability.
+A difficulty in proving the global stability lies in the derivation of uniform-in-time estimates.
+The study \cite{GG86} used \eqref{noflow} to resolve this difficultly.
+For a simpler case $b=g=0$, Fang and Ito \cite{FI1,FI2,FI3} derived the uniform-in-time estimate, and then constructed a compact attractor.
+The relation between the attractor and stationary solutions was not clarified.
+In this paper, we first extend their result on the uniform-in-time estimate to the case $b \neq 0$ and $g\neq 0$ assuming that the area of $\{ b \neq 0 \}$ is small.
+The set $\{ b \neq 0 \}$ corresponds to interfaces between semiconductors and oxides.
+It is worth pointing out that the uniform-in-time estimate can be obtained even in the case when the current is large and/or the boundary data $g$ and $V_{b}$ are time-dependent.

 Besides stationary flows, time-periodic flows are also physically important.
 Indeed, time-periodic flows appear when PN junction diodes act like a rectifier by converting alternating current into direct current.
 In a one-dimensional case, the authors \cite{KS1} studied the unique existence and global stability of time-periodic solutions in a situation that the applied voltage is periodic in time.
 This time-periodic solution has nonzero currents.
 Seidman \cite{T.S.} also investigated time-periodic solutions for a generalized drift-diffusion model.
 In this paper, we show the global stability of time-periodic solutions for time-periodic boundary data.
-Our main theorem also ensures the stability of stationary solutions which do not satisfy \er{noflow}.
+Our main theorem also ensures the stability of stationary solutions in which small currents are flowing.